gregnordin/starter_project_files/README.md

 ## Information

 A good resource is [Chris Wilcox - Shipping your first Python package and automating future publishing - PyCon 2019](https://www.youtube.com/watch?v=P3dY3uDmnkU).
-See also [Ultimate Setup for Your Next Python Project](https://towardsdatascience.com/ultimate-setup-for-your-next-python-project-179bda8a7c2c) and [Python Application Layouts: A Reference](https://realpython.com/python-application-layouts/).
+See also [Ultimate Setup for Your Next Python Project](https://towardsdatascience.com/ultimate-setup-for-your-next-python-project-179bda8a7c2c), [Python Application Layouts: A Reference](https://realpython.com/python-application-layouts/), [How to Set Up a Python Project For Automation and Collaboration](https://eugeneyan.com/writing/setting-up-python-project-for-automation-and-collaboration/).

 # Quick Start